 By combining systems to share operation and maintenance costs, the District is able to provide professional management and experienced service personnel throughout our service area.

-Our membership currently includes 19 townships in Wood County, part of Scott Township in Sandusky County, and 12 municipalities.
+Our membership currently includes 19 townships in Wood County, part of Scott Township in Sandusky County, and 13 municipalities, including the Village of McComb in Hancock County.
 We also operate water or sewer systems in several additional non-member municipalities on a contract basis.
 Click here for a map showing our service area and membership.

 NWWSD was formed in 1994, and was initiated by multiple townships and county entities.
-Please read our news article, A Brief History of the District, to learn more about the development of water and sewer services throughout Wood County and how the District came to be.
+Click on the link for an article entitiled, A Brief History of the District.

 We also have a brief YouTube video from one of our long-time trustees talking about the economic development concerns that helped to spur the creation of the District.